 Email hacking according to Wikipedia is the illegally gained access to or the manipulation of the email account or email correspondence.
 In August 2017 alone, about 700 million emails and their corresponding stolen password were leaked through a misconfigured spambot.

 A few years ago, investigators confirmed that every single Yahoo account was compromised in the data breach that occurred in 2013.
 This means hackers accessed 3 billion accounts and stole names, phone numbers, birthdates, and email addresses.
 It is important to understand that you do not need to be a celebrity with millions of followers to be worried about your stolen identity.
 What hackers intend to do with the stolen information in email hacking is a serious course for concern.

 In situations where the names, phone numbers, and emails are used in any criminal operation, the victim may face prosecution, explaining how serious things can be.
 Interestingly, identity theft victims do not usually know how their identity was obtained, and most of them do not even realize that their identifiable information has fallen into the hands of criminals.
-But in situations where you realize that your email has been hacked, what are some of the basic steps to take to reduce more damage to your reputation?
+But in situations where you realize that your email has been hacked, you might ask what should I do if my email is hacked and reduce more damage to your reputation?